Parature/Portal2Case/CRMPortal/README.md

  * Contacts _must_ exist in both Parature and CRM.
 SSO (recommended) or data Import both valid options
  * Contacts need to be related in some fashion (recommendation: Username in Parature = GUID from CRM)
 * Provided styling most likely won't work with many Portal Templates out of the box.
 Some minor changes will be necessary.
+* Portal2Case does not work as-is with Safari.
+It relies on 3rd party cookies, which are disabled by default in Safari.

 #### Preparation
 1. Ensure you have environments for: